 They’re going to check on the refrigerant, on all the belts and all the moving pieces, all the lubricant, everything that they can do to make sure that the unit is running as well as it can and avoid, you know, a catastrophe.

 This is, you know, preventative.
-It is removing risk where, you know, a tenant moves in, we’ve done all the screening for that tenant, we’ve approved them, but life happens, say they have a family emergency, a medical emergency, and they’re gonna be late for July’s rent.
+It is removing risk where, you know, a resident moves in, we’ve done all the screening for that resident, we’ve approved them, but life happens, say they have a family emergency, a medical emergency, and they’re gonna be late for July’s rent.

-Well, we would actually, evernest would actually pay you your expected rent amount, and then work to collect or repay ourselves from the tenant.
+Well, we would actually, evernest would actually pay you your expected rent amount, and then work to collect or repay ourselves from the resident.